SkynetAppDev/skynetappdev.github.io/Add Print functionality to List view buttons.md

 ####Description:
 To add Print functionality to a List View button.
 ####Steps:
-1. Add Print button to the List View as previously mentioned in other document
+1.Add Print button to the List View as previously mentioned in other document<br />
-2. Go to <sugar_root>/include/ListView/ListViewDisplay.php
+2.Go to <sugar_root>/include/ListView/ListViewDisplay.php<br />
-3. Locate the function buildPrintLink()<br />
+3.Locate the function buildPrintLink()<br />

 **_Code:_**